r146023/Avery/CONTRIBUTING.md

 ## Writing release notes

-The release notes have become a sort of tiny blog post about what's happening in preact-land.
+The release notes have become a sort of tiny blog post about what's happening in avery-land.
 The title usually has this format:

 ```txt
 Version Name